pezkuwichain/pezkuwi-subxt/rpcs/README.md

 # subxt-rpcs

-This crate provides an interface for interacting with Substrate nodes via the available RPC methods.
+This crate provides an interface for interacting with Bizinikiwi nodes via the available RPC methods.

 ```rust
 use subxt_rpcs::{RpcClient, ChainHeadRpcMethods};